 - Carefully remove the inner protective cap from the needle.

 The needle is very fine.
 Take care not to bump it.

 Do NOT use if the needle is bent.

 - Remove any large bubbles by gently tapping the clear chamber with your finger.

 - Ensure the plunger rod is fully wound.

 - Hold the device in one hand with the needle pointing upwards.

 - Remove air from the clear chamber by pressing the plunger rod as far as it will go.
-A few drops will appear
+A few drops will appear at th

 e needle point and the solution will be free from bubbles.
 There may be small microbubbles at the side of the glass cartridge.